Proprietary drug: TRIPS Agreement

 The Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS Agreement) set up in 1994 suggested a standard on Intellectual Property Rights, which proprietary drug, a type of pharmaceutical and scientific inventions, is covered in this agreement.
 Basic principles such as the minimal duration of patent and part of the exclusive rights of patent owners are included by WTO member states in their respective national regulations.
 By 5 years and 10 years after the effectiveness of TRIPS Agreement, developed countries and developing countries were required to comply with it.

 Doha Declaration

-Trying to alleviate worldwide divide in accessibility of medical resources, the Members from the WTO endorsed The Doha Declaration on The TRIPS Agreement and Public Health in 2001.
-The basics of this Declaration is that ‘’the TRIPS Agreement does not and should not prevent Members from taking measures to protect public health".
+Trying to alleviate worldwide divide in accessibility of medical resources, members from the WTO endorsed the Doha Declaration on the TRIPS Agreement and Public Health in 2001.
+The basics of this Declaration is that "the TRIPS Agreement does not and should not prevent Members from taking measures to protect public health".
 It legalized the participating members to ignore the restriction from the patent of the proprietary medicine when they are controlling a significant public health crisis, namely human immunodeficiency virus (HIV), malaria and tuberculosis.
 Thus, affordable generic medicine can be provided for the populations in the developing countries in emergency situations.